fred1895/fred1895/README.md

 Hi, folks.
-My name is Frederico, or just Fred 😄.
+My name is Frederico, or just Fred 😄. <br><br>
 💬 - I'm 23 years old and I'm studying to become a great developer 😁.
-I'm in College 🎓 and studying "System analysis and development".
+I'm in College 🎓 and studying "System analysis and development".<br><br>

-📚 - I’m currently learning Java, MySql and their frameworks, and I really like the Backend development.
+📚 - I’m currently learning Java, MySql and their frameworks, and I really like the Backend development. <br>
 I've already know how to use JavaFX, JDBC, Spring Boot and JPA / Hibernate and else.

-🏷️ - I've already know how to develop in HTML5, CSS/Bootstrap and JavaScript.
+🏷️ - I've already know how to develop in HTML5, CSS/Bootstrap and JavaScript.<br>
 🏷️ - I also know the fundamentals of object-oriented programming and functional programming.

-😉 - I am a helpful and creative person always finding ways to increase my knowledge.
+😉 - I am a helpful and creative person always finding ways to increase my knowledge. <br>
-I'm communicative and not afraid to discover new things.
+I'm communicative and not afraid to discover new things.<br><br>

 ⚡ Fun fact: Before start to develop, I was and English Teacher 😄.